top of page

 May 152 min read

-Don't fall for the hook: How social engineering threatens YOUR data
+Don't fall for the hook: how social engineering threatens YOUR data

 In today’s digital world, data is one of our most valuable assets.
 From names and addresses to passwords, financial details or confidential business data, we trust organisations to keep our information safe.
 But there’s a growing threat that doesn’t rely on breaking through digital defences such as hacking or coding, rather on human interaction and exploiting human vulnerabilities.
 It’s called social engineering and it’s one of the easiest ways for cybercriminals to get hold